akamai/lds-connector/README.md

 Akamai Log Delivery Service Connector
 =====================================

-This script moves log data from Akamai's Log Delivery Service (LDS) into a destination service.
-We currently support Splunk and Wazuh/SysLog

-This project is in early development.

-Architecture
+Introduction
 ------------

-This solution continuosuly delivers Akamai log data into a destination service.
-So how does this work?
+The LDS Connector is a solution to periodically deliver Akamai log events into third-party data platforms.
+We currently support delivering logs to Splunk, Wazuh, and anything other platform accepting SysLog messages.

-1. The Log Delivery Service periodically delivers compressed log files to NetStorage.
+The Log Delivery Service (LDS) is an Akamai service that periodically delivers Akamai log files via email, FTP storage, or Akamai NetStorage.

-2. NetStorage stores and automatically purges the log files.
-It provides an API for downloading log files
-3. The LDS Connector script monitors for new log files NetStorage.
-It downloads them, parses out events, and sends them to a destination service
+The LDS Connector is a script that monitors a NetStorage location for LDS logs, parses them into log events, and sends them to your data platform.

+This document will show you
+1. How to configure Log Delivery Service to send your Akamai logs to NetStorage
+2. How to configure your third-party data platform to receive Akamai logs
+  - For Splunk users: How to enable event receiving, add a source type, and add field extraction
+  - For Wazuh users: How to enable SysLog receiving, add a custom decoder, add a custom rule
+3. How to install, configure, and run the LDS Connector script

+The LDS Connector works with any Log Delivery Service log format.
+However, we'll provide specific examples for DNS logs.

 Getting Started